evaneaston/digestify/README.md

                 hexadecimal string.
 Case does not matter.
 ```

-I a match is found against one of the digest algorithms, the command will succeed.
+If a match is found against one of the digest algorithms, the command will succeed.
 Otherwise, it will fail.

 ## Example Usages